Sitefinity/mvc-samples/AttributeRouting/attribute-routing-sample.md

      }
 ```

 Last but not least you should add `ControllerToolboxItem `attribute to the `BooksController` class.
-This way Sitefinity will automatically add the List widget in the toolbox.
+This way Sitefinity will automatically add the Books widget in the toolbox.
 Here is a sample usage of the `ControllerToolboxItem `attribute:
 ```csharp
    [ControllerToolboxItem(Name = "Books", SectionName = "Feather samples", Title = "Books")]
 ```